oliverius/logo/docs/part8.md

 [object Token "]" - DELIMITER - {NONE}]
 ```

-if this sounds familiar is because it is similar to what we did in part 2 (TODO link) when we were starting with the poor man's tokenizer.
-Let's start with this humble beginnings for our new Tokenizer which we will call...
+if this sounds familiar is because it is similar to what we did in [part 2](/logo/part2) when we were starting with the poor man's tokenizer.
+Let's start with thess humble beginnings for our new Tokenizer which we will call...
 Tokenizer2.
 Disappointed? don't be, this is just some refactoring, we don't need a great deal of soul-searching with the name here because we will do a "switcheroo" with the old tokenizer later on so we keep things simple.

 So let's start the new tokenizer just with the constructor and stubs for some of the methods: